kilpkonn/msc-thesis/main.typ

   let my_string = String::new();

   foo(my_string);
-  bar(my_string); // error[E0382]: use of moved value: `my_string`
+  bar(my_s|); // cursor here at `|`
 }
 ```
-#todo("Indicate cursor position somehow")
-#todo("Explain the error, separate section")
+The user want's to also pass `my_string` to `bar(...)` but this does not satisfy the borrow checking rules as the value was moved to `foo(...)` on the previous line.
-The most logical fix for it is to go back to where the function `foo` is called and change the call to `foo(my_string.clone())` so that the variable of `my_string` doesn't get moved.
+The simplest fix for it is to change the previous line to `foo(my_string.clone())` so that the value is not moved.
+This however can only be done by the programmer as there are also other ways to solve it, for example making the functions take the reference istead of value.
+As also described in @usability-of-ownership the most common way to handle borrow checker errors is to write the code first and then fix the errors as they come up.
+Inspired by this we believe that is better to suggest items that make the program do not borrowcheck than not suggest them at all.
-However, if we only suggest items that borrow check the `bar(my_string)` function call would be ruled out as there is no way to call it without modifying the rest of the program.
+If we only suggest items that borrow check the `bar(my_string)` function call would be ruled out as there is no way to call it without modifying the rest of the program.

 == Implementation (week 6)
-#todo("What happens in ra outside term search, what are hir, mir etc. how the term search is triggered")
 We've implemented term search as an addition to `rust-analyzer`, the official LSP client for the Rust language.
+To have better understanding of the context we are working in we will first diescribe the main operations that happen in `rust-analyzer` in order to provide autocompletion or code actions (filling holes in our use case).

+When the LSP server is started, `rust-analyzer` first indexes whole project, including it's dependencies as well as standard library.
+This is rather time consuming operation taht takes a considerable amount of time.
+During indexing `rust-analyzer` lexes and parses all input files and lowers most of it to High-Level Intermediate Representation (HIR).
+Lowering to HIR is done to build up symbol table, that is a table that has knowledge of all symbols in the project.
+This includes but is not limited to functions, traits, modules, ADTs, etc.
+Note that although the symbols are lowered to HIR, `rust-analyzer` avoids looking into contaner item bodies whenever possible.
+For example function bodies are usually ignored at this stage.
+One limitation of the `rust-analyzer` as of now is that it doesn't properly handle lifetimes.
+Explicit lifetimes are all mapped to `'static` lifetimes and implicit lifetime bounds are ignored.
+This also limits our possibilities to do borrow checking as there simply isn't enough data available in the `rust-analyzer` yet.
+With the symbols table built up, `rust-analyzer` is ready to accept LSP client requests.

+Now autocompletion request can be sent.
+Upon receiving the request that contains the cursor location in file `rust-analyzer` finds the corresponding syntax node.
+In case it is in function body that has not yet been lowered the lowering is done now.
+Note that the lowering is always cached so that subsequent calls can be looked up from the table.
+With all the lowering done, `rust-analyzer` builds up context of the autocompletion.
+The context contains location in abstract syntax tree, all the items in scope, package configuration (is nightly enabled) etc.
+If expected type of the item under completion can be inferred it is also available in the context.
+From the context different completion providers (functions) suggest possible completions that are all accumulated to a list.
+To add the term search based autocompletion we introduct a new provider that takes in a context and produces a list of completion suggestions.
+Once the list is complete it is mapped to LSP protocol and sent back to client.

+==== Term search
-The main implementation is done in the High-Level Intermediate Representation (HIR) level of abstraction and borrow checking queries are made in MIR level of abstraction.
+The main implementation of term search is done in the HIR level of abstraction and borrow checking queries are made in MIR level of abstraction.
 Term search entry point can be found in `crates/hir/src/term_search/mod.rs` and is named as `term_search`.
-The most important inputs to term search are scope of the program we are performing the search at and target type.
+The most important inputs to term search are scope of the program we are performing the search at and the target type.

-#todo("Do not confuse with other BFS")
-The main algorithm for the term search is based on Breadth-first search (BFS).
+The main algorithm for the term search is based on BFS approach described in @standardml differes from it a lot.
-We consider types of all values in scope as starting nodes of the BFS graph.
+We consider types of all values in scope as starting nodes of the BFS graph and target type as the goal.
 Then we use transitions such as type constructors and functions to get from one node of the graph to others.
 The transitions are grouped into tactics to have more clear overview of the algorithm.